 A start in open-wheel racing

-Bernhard was born on 24th of February, 1981, in Homburg, Saarland region.
+Bernhard was born on February 24, 1981, in Homburg, Saarland region.
 He made his racing debut in karting as a 10-year-old boy and immediately achieved good results, becoming a German junior champion while finishing fifth in the FIA World Championship.

 Finally, in 1998, Bernhard stepped up the ranks and moved to Formula Ford series, finishing sixth both in the German championship and Euroseries.
 Next year was Bernhard’s last in open-wheel racing and was marked with third place in German Formula Ford championship.

 End of the millennium brought new beginning to Bernhard as he debuted in Porsche Supercup as a UPS Porsche junior driver and at the end of the season he was third.
 Results achieved in the following year definitely proved that Timo Bernhard will become a world class racer.

 The stage was set for Bernhard to start his string of successes.
 The start of 2002 was perfect as he won the class at 24 Hours of Daytona for the Racer’s group, then finished second at 24 Hours of Nurburgring, this time with Alzen Motorsport, while the top of the crop was GT class victory at 24 Hours of Le Mans, sharing the seat with Kevin Buckler and Lucas Luhr.